liyoumin/personalweb/content/post/get-started/index.md

 **Presentation:**
 * **Tariffs' Impacts on China's Dairy Production System: The Case of Twin Tariffs** *Paper presented at the AAEA Annual Meeting, Denver, CO (2025) & WCERE, Lisbon, Portugal (2026)*
-* **Payment for Ecosystem Services in the Era of Sustainable Agriculture: Insights from The Northern Everglades Payment for Environmental Services Program** *Paper presented at the AAEA Annual Meeting, Denver, CO (2025) & Southern Extension Economics Committee, Pensacola, FL (2025)*
+* **Payment for Ecosystem Services in the Era of Sustainable Agriculture: Insights from The Northern Everglades Payment for Environmental Services Program** *Paper presented at the AAEA Annual Meeting, Denver, CO (2025) & SEEC, Pensacola, FL (2025)*
 * **Spatial Heterogeneity of Drought Shocks and Irrigation Buffers in the U.S. Alfalfa System** *Poster presented at the AAEA Annual Meeting, Kansas City, MO (2026)*
 * **Conserving Water in U.S. Alfalfa Production: Implications of Smart Irrigation under Drought** *Policy brief presented at the AAEA Annual Meeting, Kansas City, MO (2026)*
 * **Consumer Perceptions and Olive Oil Choice: An Integrated Machine-Learning Approach for Measurement, Segmentation, and Prediction** *Paper presented at the AAEA Annual Meeting, Kansas City, MO (2026)*